COVID-19 Update for Travellers

-- Wash your hands with soap and water regularly for at least 20 seconds.
-Alcohol-based hand sanitizers are also effective.
+Wash your hands with soap and water regularly for at least 20 seconds.
+Alcohol-based hand sanitizers with at least 60% alcohol are also effective.

-- Cough or sneeze into a tissue or your elbow.
-Wash your hands afterward.
+Cough or sneeze inside your elbow or into a tissue, throw away and wash your hands afterward.

 - WHAT IS THE STATUS OF COVID -19 IN BELIZE?

 To date, Belize has had 18 confirmed cases, 16 of which are fully recovered with no present active cases.

 There is currently no vaccine for coronavirus (COVID-19).
 The virus is new and requires its own vaccine to be effective.

 Simple hygiene measures like washing your hands often with soap and water and avoiding people who are unwell can help stop viruses like COVID-19 from spreading.

 - ARE ANTIBIOTICS EFFECTIVE IN PREVENTING AND TREATING COVID-19?

 No, antibiotics do not work against viruses, only bacteria.